RediSearch/RediSearch/docs/Extensions.md

 # Extending RediSearch

 RediSearch supports an extension mechanism, much like Redis supports modules.
-The API is very minimal at the moment, and it does not yet support dynamic loading of extensions in run-time.
+Currently, the API is very minimal and does not yet support dynamic loading of extensions at runtime.
 Instead, extensions must be written in C and compiled into the engine when building it.

 There are two kinds of extension APIs at the moment:

-1. **Query Expanders**, whose role is to expand query tokens (i.e. stemmers).
+1. **Query Expanders**, whose role is to expand query tokens (i.e. stemmers)
-2. **Scoring Funtions**, whose role is to rank search results in query time.
+2. **Scoring Funtions**, whose role is to rank search results in query time

 ## Registering Extensions

 Currently there is no dynamic linking of extensions and they need to be compiled into the engine.
-However, the API is already geared for easy registration of run-time extensions.
+However, the API is already geared for easy registration of runtime extensions.

-The entry point is a function receiving an `RSExtensionCtx` object, that contains functions for registering the expanders/scorers.
+The entry point is a function that receives an `RSExtensionCtx` object containing functions for registering the expanders/scorers.

-Right now, it is necessary to call these init functions explicitly in `module.c`, but in the future this will be atuomated.
+Right now it is necessary to call these init functions explicitly in `module.c`, but in the future initialization will be automated.

 Here is an example of an extension initialization function: